Photosynq/PhotosynQ-Documentation/docs/desktop-application/connect-an-instrument.md

 You can use **Bluetooth** or **USB** to connect your Instrument with your computer.
 Depending on the Instrument and computer, some connection options may not be available.

-::: warning
+::: warning Note
-**Note:** Before connecting your MultispeQ to the Desktop App you need to turn on the MultispeQ by pressing and holding the power button for at least 5 seconds.
+Before connecting your MultispeQ to the Desktop App you need to turn on the MultispeQ by pressing and holding the power button for at least 5 seconds.
 :::

 ![Connect an Instrument](./images/connect-an-instrument.png)